 In a living culture, small children appreciate their eating habits by holding urushi soup bowls with their small palms, feeling the texture of nature.
 Such everyday utilitarian objects age over the years and can be repaired and used for a very long time.

 Urushi trees only become ready to be tapped when they are more than ten years old if they grow well.
-If chains of people around urushi including tappers and refiners like Takuya himself cannot survive for this coming ten years, then urushi would not be sustained as a rich culture where humans interact objects and food in a sustainable manner.
+If chains of people around urushi including tappers and refiners like Takuya himself cannot survive for this coming ten years, then urushi would not be sustained as a rich culture where humans interact with objects and food in a sustainable manner.

 There has been an initiative to bring back authentic urushi food bowl in the kindergarten to nurture children’s appreciation for food and people who are part of the society supporting their everyday life.